Eschatologue/CM_wiki/docs/class/cleric/war.md

 ### Level 6: War God's Blessing

-You can expend one of your Channel Divinity to cast **Shield of Faith** or **Spiritual Weapon** rather than expending a spell slot.
+You can expend one of your Channel Divinity to cast [:spell-lv1: Shield of Faith] or [:spell-lv2: Spiritual Weapon] rather than expending a spell slot.
 When you cast either spell in this way, the sepll doesn't require Concentration.
 Instead the spell lasts for 1 minute, but it ends earlt if you cast that spell again, have the Incapacitated condition, or die.

 ### Level 17: Avatar of Battle

-You gain resistance to Bludgeoning, Piercing, and Slashing damage.
+You gain :dmg-res: Resistance to :dmg-blunt: Bludgeoning, :dmg-piercing: Piercing, and :dmg-slashing: Slashing damage.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv3.md"
+--8<-- "includes/snippets/spells2/lv4.md"
+--8<-- "includes/snippets/spells2/lv5.md"